-- Deployed an industry leading 150,000 smart devices, including tablets to bring education, content and technology into the hands of inmates.
+- Deployed an industry leading 150,000 smart devices, including tablets to bring education, content and technology into the hands of Incarcerated Individuals.
 This represents an investment of over $20 million;

-- Secured exclusive partnership with JobView to provide inmates with job searches;
+- Secured exclusive partnership with JobView to provide Incarcerated Individuals with job searches;

 - JPay, a Securus company, launched Lantern (2015), a technology driven education platform.
 Lantern is the gateway to a positive, education-driven outcome.
-Over 180,000 inmates have access to JPay’s education programs with over 3.1 million downloads and growing;
+Over 180,000 Incarcerated Individuals have access to JPay’s education programs with over 3.1 million downloads and growing;

 - Partnered with another leading technology provider that provides customized educational content to offenders;